mtisza1/Cenote-Taker2/README.md

                         - assembly graph with .fastg extension.
 Each header must be unique before the first space character --run_title RUN_TITLE
                         Name of this run.
-Must be unique from older runs or older run will be deleted.
-Must be less than 18 characters, using ONLY letters, numbers and
+A directory of this name will be created.
+Must be unique from older runs or older run will be renamed.
+Must be less than 18 characters, using ONLY letters, numbers and underscores (_) --template_file TEMPLATE_FILE
-                        underscores (_)
-  --template_file TEMPLATE_FILE
                         Template file with some metadata.
 Takes a couple minutes to generate: https://submit.ncbi.nlm.nih.gov/g
                         enbank/template/submission/
   --prune_prophage PROPHAGE
                         True or False.
-Attempt to identify prophages integrated in chromosomal contigs (True is highly recommended for sequenced material not enriched for viruses.
-Virus enriched samples probably should be False)
-  --mem MEM             Gigabytes of memory available for Cenote-Taker2.
-                        Typically, 32GB to 80GB should be used.
+Attempt to identify and remove flanking chromosomal regions from non-circular contigs with
+                        viral hallmarks (True is highly recommended for sequenced material not enriched for viruses.
+Virus enriched samples probably should be False) --mem MEM             example: 56 Gigabytes of memory available for Cenote- Taker2.
+Typically, 32 to 80 should be used.
 Lower memory will work in theory, but could extend the length of the run
-  --cpu CPU             Number of CPUs available for Cenote-Taker2.
-Typically,
+  --cpu CPU             Example: 32 Number of CPUs available for Cenote-
-                        32 to 120 CPUs should be used.
-Fewer CPUs will work in theory, but could extend the length of the run
+                        Taker2.
+Typically, 32 CPUs should be used.
+For large datasets, increased performance can be seen up to 120 CPUs.
+Fewer than 16 CPUs will work in theory, but could extend the length of the run

  OPTIONAL ARGUMENTS for Cenote-Taker2.
 Most of which are important to consider!!!
 GenBank typically only accepts genome submission with ample metadata.
 See https://www.ncbi.nlm.nih.gov/Sequin/sequin.hlp.html#ModifiersPage for more information on GenBank metadata fields:
   --reads1 F_READS      Default: no_reads ILLUMINA READS ONLY: First Read file